-Harrisburg, as with all cities in Pennsylvania, confronts fiscal pressures in addressing its ongoing operational budget and providing quality services to its residents and non-residents who rely on a safe City for their place of employment, recreation and other necessary activities.
+Harrisburg, as with all cities in Pennsylvania, confronts fiscal pressures in addressing its ongoing operational budget and providing quality services to its residents.
 Approximately 70% of Harrisburg's budget is made up of personnel costs (salaries, health care benefits and pensions) and these costs have increased historically and continue to increase each year.
 Of course, other expenses increase each year as well; therefore, corresponding revenue increases are needed.
 Additionally, the City has determined to build up its internal capacity to provide, among other things, better "neighborhood services" and in so doing has committed to increase its full time equivalent complement and wean the General Fund off inter-fund transfers from the Sanitation Fund much more quickly than contemplated by the original Strong Plan.
 The City's limited growth of its tax base, deferred capital needs, and the pressure to strengthen municipal services, especially in the public safety area, must be more fully addressed for the City to have a sustainable future.
 Deteriorating infrastructure, outdated or inadequate technology, and aging equipment and vehicles, all make the job of financial recovery more difficult.
 Moreover, the City's dire financial condition in 2009 forced the City to trim public services and to meet service demands with limited front-line staff and reduced management capacity.

 An important element of the Court appointed Coordinator's role in providing oversight to the City's recovery process is the need to periodically revisit the Strong Plan to survey and assess what has been accomplished and to evaluate, from a holistic perspective, how best to respond to evolving conditions, challenges, and successes and make modifications every few years based on the City's actual performance.
 Further, significant amendments to Act 47 were enacted at the end of 2014, (known as Act 199 which was signed into law after the Strong Plan was confirmed), that required the Strong Plan to provide financial projections through 2018 (representing the initial five-year term for the City to be under the provisions of the Act).
-Act 199 now prescribes a firmer date for the City to leave Act 47 status.
-During the fifth year (2018) a financial condition review was undertaken by the Coordinator and recommendations made as to whether: the distressed designation should be rescinded, the Receivership provisions of the Act invoked; a dissolution process undertaken (in limited instances), or a three-year exit plan be prepared.
+Act a financial condition review was undertaken by the Coordinator and recommendations made as to whether: the distressed designation should be rescinded, the Receivership provisions of the Act invoked; a dissolution process undertaken (in limited instances), or a three-year exit plan be prepared.